DOUG DONNANExecutive Editor/OMNI-GENRE+MAGAZINE!

 themselves, discovered the colossal Ceres moving around out there.

 After that it seems all hell broke loose.
-It took some considerable
+It took some

 time but eventually one asteroid, as they came to refer to them,